The Power of Two: Friendship and the Practice of Mussar

 Tuesday, April 21: Chavruta: Friendship as Love, Comfort and Challenge

-• Lead by Alicia Jo Rabins.
-Alicia is a writer, composer, performer, and torah teacher whose new book, When We’re Born We Forget Everything is forthcoming from Schocken Books.
+• Led by Alicia Jo Rabins.
+Alicia is a writer, composer, performer, and torah teacher whose new book, When We’re Born We Forget Everything was recently published by Schocken Books.

 Tuesday, April 28: Chavershaft: Uncovering the Neighbor We Are Commanded to Love

-• Leady by Rabbi Ira Stone.
+• Led by Rabbi Ira Stone.
 Rabbi Stone is the Rosh Yeshiva Emeritus at CCM, and author of multiple books including Reading Levinas/Reading Talmud and A Responsible Life: The Spiritual Path of Mussar.

 Tuesday, May 5: The Tale of the Tainted Grain: Friendship in the Stories of Rebbe Nachman

-• Lead by Benjamin Barnett & Rabbi Joshua Boettiger
+• Led by Rabbi Benjamin Barnett & Rabbi Joshua Boettiger

 • Benjamin is the rabbi of Havurah Shalom in Portland, Oregon.